EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13-diy-amd-ai300-configuration-new.md

 FAQs
 ----------

+* Will you be adding additional Expansion Card types?

+  Yes!
+We'll be adding new Expansion Cards over time, and we've also opened up the design to enable third parties and community members to create their own versions.
+We'll be making these available in the Framework Marketplace over time.

 * Do I need to have a USB-C Expansion Card to charge the Framework Laptop 13?

   The Framework Laptop 13 charges over USB-C from any one of the four Expansion Card bays.
 We suggest configuring with at least one USB-C Expansion Card, since it is difficult to directly plug into the recessed USB-C receptacle that is inside the bay.